pdo9141/InterviewPrep/UnitTestProject1/Web/ReadMe.txt

 	k) reverse(): reverses the order of the elements in an array
 11) Where are Javascript global variables stored (declared outside of functions or variables declared without the var keyword within functions)? window object
+12) What's the difference between == and === in Javascript?
+	== will do any type casting before comparison, === matches with exact types
+13) What does 'use strict' do in Javascript?
+	New feature in ECMAScript 5, strict operating context prevents certain actions and throws more exceptions hence more strict